Home Articles 10 Interesting Facts About Zaha Hadid

 3 – She Studied Mathematics Before Architecture

 Before enrolling at the Architectural Association in London, Hadid studied mathematics at the American University of Beirut.
 Her strong mathematical background influenced the geometric complexity of her designs.
-Many of her buildings demonstrate a deep understanding of patterns, parametric forms, and spatial relationships, all rooted in her early academic training.
+Many of the famous buildings of Zaha Hadid demonstrate a deep understanding of patterns, parametric forms, and spatial relationships, all rooted in her early academic training.
+This mathematical foundation gave her design work a level of precision and structural logic that distinguished her from many of her contemporaries.

 4 – Her Early Work Was Considered Too Radical